Our Guide to Buying Full Face Snorkel Masks for Children

-The Good News - Snorkeling is now better than ever!
+The Good News - Snorkeling is now easier than ever!

-There is no sore jaw or teeth, and no gagging on a snorkel mouthpiece that's too big.
+There is no sore jaw or teeth, and no gagging on a snorkel mouthpiece that's too big with full face masks.

 Full face masks have a dry top snorkel system in the tube.
 There are many traditional snorkels with these incorporated into them, but the full face snorkel mask takes this to a whole new level.

 A Dry Top Snorkel uses a ball float system inside the snorkel.
 It stops water from entering the snorkel.
 As you lower your head into the water and the end of the snorkel is submerged, the float rises up and blocks the tube effectively stopping water from getting in.

 Water Automatically Drains Away

 If a small amount of water does go into the snorkel, full face masks are designed to channel this to the chin area of the mask, and away from the face.

 The water then drains out through a valve located on bottom of the the chin as soon as you raise your head above water level.

 After diving below the surface, there's no need to blow water out of the snorkel when you resurface - just breathe normally again.